bvanderlugt/TokenUpPres/PITCHME.md

 ---
 ## Motivations

-- Create a single sign on service that can issue JWT tokens
+- Create a single sign on service that can issue JWT
 - Learn about AWS key management infrastructure
 - Get practical experience with security principles
 ---